jbs4bmx/HoltzmanShield/README.md

 ### How to Install this Mod.
 "[SPT]" = Your SPT-AKI folder path

-1. Extract the contents of "jbs4bmx-HoltzmanShield_311.0.0.zip" into the root of your [SPT] folder.
+1. Extract the contents of the zip file into the root of your [SPT] folder.
+2. Edit the Config if you want to.
-2. Profit.
+3. Profit.

 ### ==================================================